Serious Injury Law Limited Client Care Information Document and terms and conditions

 It is also the duty of a claimant’s solicitor to consider, with the claimant and/or the claimant’s family, whether there is an immediate need for aids, adaptations or other matters that would seek to alleviate problems caused by disability, and then to communicate with the other side’s insurers as soon as practicable about any rehabilitation needs, to establish if funds will be made available by the insurers.
 Please notify us immediately of any early intervention, rehabilitation or medical treatment that would improve your present and/or long-term physical or mental well-being, or of any immediate need for aids, adaptations or other matters that would seek to alleviate problems caused by disability.

-Please be aware that it is the general practice of all defendant insurers and solicitors to investigate claimants and to seek out possible fraudulent claims and dishonesty.
+Please be aware that it is the general practice of all defendant insurers, compensators and their solicitors to investigate claimants and to seek out possible fraudulent claims and dishonesty.
 They may access media sites, such as Facebook, and may undertake video surveillance etc. as part of investigations into your claim.
+Clearly, it is wholly wrong for a claimant to deliberately exaggerate their claim and any exaggeration could lead to the claim failing and the claimant being found in contempt of court.

 If your claim arises out of a road traffic accident, and we consider that it will be worth less than £25,000, we are required to submit your details to askCUE PI via their website at http://www.askcue.co.uk in order to obtain your record of personal injury/industrial illness incidents reported to insurance companies, regardless of whether they may or may not have given rise to a claim.